 It is essential for you to practice answering questions OUT LOUD as you prepare for your interview.
 Just thinking about what you will say or making notes isn’t enough.
 Each day before the interview, spend some time having a friend or family member ask you likely questions and then practice your answers on them.
-Schedule a mock interview with Dean Peck to get started.
+Schedule a mock interview with Carl Rizzi to get started.

 Below are questions you should be prepared to answer:

 - Why do you want to clerk for me?

 - Why do you want to clerk for this type of court?